akyriako/typesense-operator-docs/docs/how-it-works/quorum-reconfiguration.md

 ### 5. Creating an Ingress

-*Optionally*, an `nginx:alpine` workload is provisioned as a `Deployment` and exposed via an `Ingress`, in order to publish safely the Typesense REST/API endpoint outside the boundaries of your Kubernetes cluster, **only** to selected **referers**.
+*Optionally*, an nginx workload (if no explicit image is configured, it defaults to `nginx:alpine`) is provisioned as a `Deployment` and exposed via an `Ingress`, in order to publish safely the Typesense REST/API endpoint outside the boundaries of your Kubernetes cluster, **only** to selected **referers**.
 The configuration of the nginx workload is stored in a `ConfigMap`.

 ### 6. Creating DocSearch scrapers